Network Modernization & Consolidation

 Next steps to support this recommendation are as follows:

-The ATC, supported by GSA, will include the FedRAMP PMO and the Technology Transformation Service (TTS), DHS, OMB to include USDS, NSC, and other relevant parties will review these submissions and bucket them into three categories:
+The ATC, supported by GSA, will include the FedRAMP project management office (PMO) and the Technology Transformation Service (TTS), DHS, OMB to include USDS, NSC, and other relevant parties will review these submissions and bucket them into three categories:

 Systems that are high-priority cloud migration candidates but present a level of risk significant enough that external assistance is necessary to ensure secure migration.
 This will represent a small number of “implementation validation case studies” that will receive technical assistance in support of their migrations.
 Lessons learned from these case studies will be used to inform new approaches to TIC and NCPS policy and operations.

-To codify this approach, OMB will provide a preliminary update to the TIC policy that introduces a 90 day sprint during which projects approved by OMB will pilot proposed changes in TIC requirements and formalizes the approach outlined above and in the subsequent two sections.
+To codify this approach, OMB will provide a preliminary update to the TIC policy that introduces a 90 day sprint during which projects approved by OMB will pilot proposed changes in TIC requirements.
+This update will also formalize the approach outlined above and in the subsequent two sections.

 For category 3 projects above, GSA, DHS, and OMB will work with agencies to evaluate whether there are common features or capabilities that could be provided efficiently, effectively, and securely by CSPs.
 This analysis will serve as an input to the FedRAMP JAB’s prioritization of high-baseline CSP offerings available to agencies wanting to migrate high-impact data to the cloud.

-DHS, GSA, and OMB will use the information gathered from the activities listed in the section immediately preceding to inform rapid updates to the TIC policy, reference architectures (RA), and NCPS operational models to facilitate outcomes in commercial cloud.
-The updates will codify the findings from these case studies, as well as holistically address incentives and barriers for agencies in securely migrating to commercial cloud solutions.
-This update would at a minimum address the following issue areas:
+DHS, GSA, and OMB will use the information gathered from the activities listed in the section immediately preceding to inform rapid draft updates to the TIC policy, the associated reference architectures (RA), and any appropriate NCPS operational models to facilitate outcomes in commercial cloud.
+The updated draft will codify the findings from these case studies, as well as holistically address incentives and barriers for agencies in securely migrating to commercial cloud solutions.
+Example areas that we plan to look at as part of the case studies may include the following:

 A recommendation as to whether (1) “all information” traveling to and from agency information systems hosted by commercial cloud providers warrants scanning by DHS through NCPS; (2) which NCPS capabilities are most applicable in commercial cloud environments of differing asset value; and (3) what new NCPS capabilities may be required to maximize effectiveness in a commercial cloud environment;